Fund manager Jupiter sees 2.3 bln stg in H1 outflows

-LONDON (Reuters) - Asset manager Jupiter (JUP.L) posted first-half net outflows of 2.3 billion pounds ($3.01 billion) on Friday and said the operating environment was challenging.
+LONDON, July 27 (Reuters) - Asset manager Jupiter posted first-half net outflows of 2.3 billion pounds ($3.01 billion) on Friday and said the operating environment was challenging.

 The outflows were larger than the 1.9 billion pounds forecast in a company-supplied poll.